 - If you feel strongly about something or someone, you should probably pay attention — even if you are not immediately clear what to do with the feeling.

-- Share stories of your attempts to reach out and play; in this way even failures - indeed particularly failures - are transformed into fun stories and rewarding connections.
+- Share stories of your attempts to reach out and play; in this way even failures — indeed particularly failures — are often transformed into fun stories and rewarding connections.